-The waters and shoreline of Lake James is bursting with life and there’s no better way to explore than by boat.
-Park Ranger Earl Weaver will be your captain and guide aboard the park patrol boat as we search for loons, ospreys, eagles and scenic vistas.
-The weather could be blustery or it could be sultry, so be sure to watch the forecast and dress appropriately for the day (remember it’s always cooler out on the water) if you are one of the eight lucky participants.
+Lake James is an important waystation for all sorts of animals, birds and insects as the summer winds down.
+Past experience has proven to the park staff that there’s no better way to explore the lake and its abundant wildlife than by boat.
+Park Ranger Earl Weaver will be your captain and guide aboard the park patrol boat as we search for terns, beavers, eagles and scenic vistas.
+The weather could be hot and muggy or cool and drizzly, so be sure to watch the forecast and dress appropriately for the day (remember it’s always cooler out on the water) if you are one of the eight lucky participants.
+In recognition of Take A Child Outside Week, adult participants must be accompanied by at least one child, age 16 or less.
 Registration is required and available on a first-come, first-served basis.
 Call the park office at 828-584-7728 to reserve your spot.
 Meet at the Paddy’s Creek Area East Picnic Shelter at 9:45 a.m. for a briefing and prompt 10 a.m. departure.

 Events and Programs

 The mountain bike trails at Lake James are OPEN today.
+Our mountain bike trails are directional please pay attention to the signs.
 To protect the trails from damage and keep our riders safe during hazardous conditions, bike trails will be closed whenever trails are too wet to allow riders.
-Accordingly, riders should contact the park prior to arrival to confirm that the trail is open.Posted on: Monday, May 30, 2016 - 8:46am
+Accordingly, riders should contact the park prior to arrival to confirm that the trail is open.Posted on: Monday, September 26, 2016 - 9:04am

 Lake James State Park offers a variety of learning opportunities for all ages.
 Typically led by park rangers, these interpretive programs allow the public to gain perspective into what makes North Carolina state parks naturally wonderful.